michaelprice232/user-mgmt-service-api/README.md

 ```

 ## TODO
-- [ ] Add GitHub workflow for auto releasing on merge into main
+- [ ] Use primary keys in the REST URI's rather than logon names
 - [ ] Add a GET endpoint for an individual user
-- [ ] Use primary keys in the REST URI's rather than logon names
+- [ ] Replace Gorilla Mux module with standard library HTTP routing functionality
 - [ ] Instrument with Prometheus library
 - [ ] Instrument with OpenTelemetry client
 - [ ] Add OpenAPI docs
-- [ ] Replace Gorilla Mux module with standard library HTTP routing functionality